HugoDaniel/hugodaniel.com/content/posts/2024-07-21-color-picker.md

 ![Color picker I did](/images/mycolorpicker2.png)

-If we start from it it is easy to add more white, or more black to the color, just by moving the thumb along the edges of the triangle.
+If we start from this position, it becomes easy to add more white, or more black to the color.
+This can be achievied by moving the thumb along the edges of the triangle like in the video below:

 <video autoplay="autoplay" muted loop preload width="55%" playsinline>
   <source src="/videos/shadestints.webm" type="video/webm">